csbg/BioinformaticsPracticals1/python3.md

 print(type(ins_A))
 ```

-The build-in function `type()` tells us the clas from which `ins_A` has been derived.
+The built-in function `type()` tells us the class from which `ins_A` has been derived.

-You may wonder what happened to the first parameter (`self`) of `.__init__()`.
+You may wonder what happened to the first parameter (`self`) of `__init__()`.
 Why did we only specify two arguments (which were obviously assigned to the parameters `name` und `sequence`) when we instantiated the insulin object?
 Each instance method must be defined with at least one parameter (commonly called `self`), which refers to the current instance.
 However, we *must not* pass an argument to this parameter when invoking the instance method – Python supplies the appropriate value “automatically”.